ashllll/log_hightlight_krep/README.md

 1. **Intelligent algorithm selection**: Automatically chooses the optimal algorithm based on pattern characteristics:
    - KMP for very short patterns (< 3 characters)
+   - ARM NEON for patterns up to 16 characters (on ARM processors)
    - SIMD/AVX2 for medium-length patterns (when hardware supports it)
    - Boyer-Moore for medium-length patterns (when SIMD is unavailable)
    - Rabin-Karp for longer patterns (> 16 characters)

+2. **Specialized optimizations**:
+   - Ultra-fast path for patterns of 4 bytes or less using ARM NEON
+   - Branch prediction hints for modern CPU pipeline optimization
+   - Memory alignment for optimal SIMD performance
+   - Strategic prefetching to minimize cache misses

-2. **Parallelization strategy**: For files larger than a dynamic threshold (`MIN_FILE_SIZE_FOR_THREADS` * thread_count), splits the search into chunks and processes them concurrently using pthreads.
+3. **Parallelization strategy**: For files larger than a dynamic threshold (`MIN_FILE_SIZE_FOR_THREADS` * thread_count), splits the search into chunks and processes them concurrently using pthreads.
 Thread count is adapted based on core count and workload.

-3. **Memory efficiency**: Uses memory-mapped I/O (`mmap` with `MAP_PRIVATE` and `MADV_SEQUENTIAL`) to leverage the operating system's page cache efficiently for sequential reads.
+4. **Memory efficiency**: Uses memory-mapped I/O (`mmap` with `MAP_PRIVATE` and `MADV_SEQUENTIAL`) to leverage the operating system's page cache efficiently for sequential reads.

-4. **Hardware acceleration**: Detects availability of SSE4.2, AVX2 and ARM Neon instructions at compile time (though full SIMD implementations are currently placeholders/fallbacks).
+5. **Hardware acceleration**: Detects availability of SSE4.2, AVX2 and ARM Neon instructions at compile time (though full SIMD implementations are currently placeholders/fallbacks).

 ## Testing